(Originally published on the Collective Gain Blog.)

 And when the fear is overwhelming, there are two strategies that have helped.

 The second is to remind myself of what is never at risk—my inherent value as a human being and my worthiness to be loved.
 This enables me to see risk-taking for what it is: something I can recover from.
-I might fall down and get hurt, but connecting to the sense of love within myself reminds me that I will always have a place to return, to lick my wounds, heal, and replenish myself for the next adventure.
+I might fall down and get hurt, but connecting to the sense of love within myself reminds me that I will always have a place to return, to tend to my wounds, heal, and replenish myself for the next adventure.